List of Sri Lanka Twenty20 International cricket records: Highest Average at each batting position

-Most half-centuries
+Most half-centuries (and over)

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Virat Kohli of India has scored the most half-centuries in T20Is with 38.
 He is followed by Pakistan's Babar Azam on 36 & India's Rohit Sharma with 32, Pakistan's Mohammad Rizwan on 29.
-Kushal Perera has the most half-centuries among Sri Lankan batsmen.
+Pathum Nissanka has the most half-centuries among Sri Lankan batsmen.